amylour/BakeStock/README.md

 ## Project Planning
 I wished to apply some previous experience to my Python project to create a real-world application.
 Having had a Hobby Baker business in the past, I imagined what tools I would have liked to have used had I grown the business at that time.
 The most used tool was my notebook, which contained all of the details that I needed to fulfil customer's orders.
 Had I grown the business to participate in regular Food Markets, I would have upgraded to keeping digital records.

 BakeStock was created from this idea and fully planned out using [Lucidchart](https://www.lucidchart.com/) to create a flowchart which represented my end goals.
 Once I had investigated the terminal that would run this application, I made sure to stay within it's restrictions and referred back to my flowchart frequently.
+My main goals for the application were:

+- Provide options for the user to access different areas of the application.
+- Pull user data from the worksheets and display the data legibly.
+- Take user input, text and numerical, and validate the input.
+- Update the Google Sheets worksheets with the user data.
+- Aim for an application that allows a user to create, edit, view and delete data.

 I tackled each section by dividing the tasks up equally and following a production line of writing my code, continuously testing my code and testing the user's input to ensure accurate valiation.
 As there are a few different Menus in this application, it was vital that the user did not meet any dead ends.